llorllale/go-gitlint/README.md

 usage: gitlint [<flags>]

 Flags:
   --help                       Show context-sensitive help (also try --help-long and --help-man).
   --path="."
 Path to the git repo (default: ".").
   --subject-regex=".*"         Commit subject line must conform to this regular expression (default: ".*").
-  --subject-len=2147483646  Commit subject line cannot exceed this length (default: math.MaxInt32 - 1).
+  --subject-maxlen=2147483646  Max length for commit subject line (default: math.MaxInt32 - 1).
   --body-regex=".*"            Commit message body must conform to this regular expression (default: ".*").
   --since="1970-01-01"         A date in "yyyy-MM-dd" format starting from which commits will be analyzed (default: "1970-01-01").
   --msg-file=""                Only analyze the commit message found in this file (default: "").
   --max-parents=1              Max number of parents a commit can have in order to be analyzed (default: 1).
 Useful for excluding merge commits.
 ```
 Additionally, it will look for configurations in a file `.gitlint` in the current directory if it exists.
 This file's format is just the same command line flags but each on a separate line. *Flags passed through the command line take precedence.*